kdevb0x/lang/README.md

 - [ ] Improve assertion support
 	- [x] make assert work with compiled code, not just interpreted
 	- [ ] include line number/location in assert error message
-	- [ ] include way to disable assertions for release builds
+	- [ ] include way to change behaviour of assertions at build time (ignore/warn/die)
 - [ ] Refactor the bootstrap compiler to be good code?
 (Or just live with it until 0.3.0?)
 - [ ] Type-based function overloading